geekobiloba/wireguard-go-systemd/README.md

 And we only need to run it as a systemd service for manageability.

-Other systems which may find this useful are probably Linux LXD containers and SmartOS or OmniOS LX-branded zones.
+Other systems which may find this useful are probably LXD containers and SmartOS or OmniOS LX-branded zones.

 ##  Install in Debian 11